A homological approach to chromatic complexity of algebraic K-theory: Families of Thom spectra

 \begin{const} Let $n \geq 1$.
-Write $J_{2^n-1}S^2\langle 2 \rangle$ for the fiber of the map $J_{2^n-1} S^2 \to K(\mathbb{Z},2)$ given by truncating homotopy groups.
+Write $J_{2^n-1}S^2\langle 2 \rangle$ for the fiber of the map~$J_{2^n-1} S^2 \to K(\mathbb{Z},2)$ given by truncating homotopy groups.
 Define

-where $g_n=f_n\circ \Omega i_{2^n-1}\circ \Omega \iota_{2^n-1}$ with $ \iota_k\co J_{k}S^2\langle 2 \rangle \to J_{k}S^2$ is the inclusion of the fiber.
+where $g_n=BJ\circ f \circ \Omega i_{2^n-1}\circ \Omega \iota_{2^n-1}$ with $ \iota_k\co J_{k}S^2\langle 2 \rangle \to J_{k}S^2$ is the inclusion of the fiber.
 There is a commutative diagram

-where the left two columns are fiber sequences, all the maps in the upper right triangle are $2$-fold loop maps, and all the maps in the upper left square are $1$-fold loop maps. \end{const} \begin{lem} The spectra $z(n)$ are $E_1$ ring spectra and the diagram
+where the left two columns are fiber sequences, all the maps in the upper right triangle are $2$-fold loop maps, and all the maps in the upper left square are $1$-fold loop maps. \end{const}

+After our paper appeared in preprint form, this family of $\mathbb{E}_{1}$ ring spectra has also been considered in work of Devalapurkar~\cite{Dev24} and Land--Meier--Mathew--Tamme~\cite{LMMT24}.